Vanina Preininger

-Vanina Ailen Preininger (born 26 September 1996) is an Argentine professional footballer and former futsal player who plays as a midfielder for Campeonato Femenino club San Lorenzo and the Argentina women's national team.
+Vanina Ailen Preininger (born 26 September 1996) is an Argentine professional footballer and former futsal player who plays as a midfielder for Campeonato Brasileiro Feminino A1 club São Paulo and the Argentina women's national team.

 Early life

 Preininger took her first steps at the "Jóvenes Deportistas" club in Villa Lugano, playing with boys until a teacher took her to try out for San Lorenzo.
 However, due to school, she dropped out.

 Club career

 San Lorenzo

 Preininger returned to Las Cuervas after a while and began playing in the girls' soccer school.
 In 2010, at just 13 years old, she trained with the first team.
 Also in that year, Preininger also had several minutes with the first team until 2014, She also played futsal for the Blaugrana team until that year, winning several titles.
 In 2015, she was part of the Kimberley club.

 River Plate

 In 2014, Preininger was part of Las Millonarias.
 Much in the veins of her first stint in San Lorenzo, she also played futsal in addition to 11-a-side football.